Peterson & Associates, P.C.

 • Mild TBIs increased the risk of PD by 60%

 Being involved in an accident that caused a traumatic brain injury is a devastating event, and in many cases, the injury can have permanent effects.
-When there are long-term consequences and deal with medical care and other therapies, it can pose a financial burden for you and your family.
+When there are long-term consequences dealing with medical care and other therapies, it can pose a financial burden for you and your family.
 When your injury is due to another’s negligence, our team of experienced lawyers wants to help you hold them accountable for their actions.
 We’ll protect your right to receive the maximum compensation that you deserve.
+Here are some of the ways we can assist you: